Red Palm Weevil, a little creature able to create major impact

 - Classification of the RPW infestation level

-About a year ago, in June 2019, we started step 1 by creating a palm detection model using deep learning.
+June 2019, we started step 1 by creating a palm detection model using deep learning.
 The fact is that timely detection is crucial for the survival of the palm trees but information on their number and distribution is scarce.
 Thus, a close observation against the pest is not currently possible.
-So, we started by training a palm detector based on deep learning to geolocate individual palm trees on aerial RGB imagery.
+So, we started by training a palm detector based on deep learning to geolocate individual palm trees on aerial RGB imagery over the Alicante province's extent.

 Aerial images and deep learning for large scale mapping

-Let me explain how we developed this palm detector.
+Let me explain how we developed this palm detector and palm inventory.
 First, we obtained several aerial images over the Spanish region of the Alicante province, covering more than five thousand square kilometers.
 We selected this region as it is an iconic place for date and canary palms.
 We started by manually annotating the crowns of date and canary palms in some of those images.
 This allowed us to train our deep-learning object detector so that it can classify and locate palm crowns automatically.
 This detector is based on convolutional neural networks (CNN), which have been promoted in the last few years in the remote sensing domain since they are designed to process data in the form of multiple arrays as multi-band remote sensing data.
 Also, as CNN directly learn from imagery, the expert knowledge to extract features necessary in conventional machine learning methods is eliminated.
+And second, we applied the detector over the complete imagery dataset of Alicante to finally obtain an individual palm tree inventory of Phoenix palms (date and canary palms), which can be accessed on this Palmwatch Earth Engine viewer.

 Examples of palm crown detection - Original data source: Ortofoto RGB 2018 CC BY 4.0